 New Brunswick Timberlands owns and manages approximately 761,000 acres of freehold timberlands and provides harvesting and management services relating to approximately 1.3 million acres of Crown licensed timberlands.
-Approximately 92% of harvest operations are performed by third-party contractors and approximately 8% by New Brunswick Timberlands employees.
+All harvesting operations are performed by third-party contractors.

-For the year ended December 31, 2022, there were four recordable safety incidents among contractors and one among employees.
-The individuals have made full recoveries and have returned to work.
+For the year ended December 31, 2023, there were no recordable safety incidents among contractors and one among employees.
+The individual made full a recovery and returned to work.